Kevin Gowdy

-Kevin R. Gowdy (born November 16, 1997) is an American professional baseball pitcher for the Diablos Rojos del México of the Mexican League.
+Kevin R. Gowdy (born November 16, 1997) is an American professional baseball pitcher who is a free agent.
 He attended Santa Barbara High School in Santa Barbara, California.
 Gowdy was selected by the Philadelphia Phillies in the second round of the 2016 MLB draft.

 Amateur career

 Gowdy was born on November 16, 1997, in Santa Barbara, California.
-Aside from baseball, he earned a black belt in taekwondo and played soccer, basketball, basketball, and flag football.
+Aside from baseball, he earned a black belt in taekwondo and played soccer, basketball, and flag football.
 Gowdy began taking pitching lessons at age eight and decided to focus on the sport as a teenager.

 Gowdy attended Santa Barbara High School in his hometown, where he made the varsity baseball team as a sophomore.
 That year, he had a 0–2 win-loss record and 1.27 earned run average (ERA) in 23 innings pitched.
 As a junior, Gowdy improved to 3–0 with a 0.27 ERA and 42 strikeouts in 26 innings pitched, signing a national letter of intent to play college baseball at the University of California, Los Angeles after leading his team to the CIF Southern Section Division II playoffs for the second straight year.

 Gowdy earned all-tournament honors at both the 2014 Perfect Game (PG) WWBA World Championship and the Baseball America 2015 Area Code Games.
 He also played in the 2015 PG All-American Classic and was named a 2015 PG USA first-team Underclass All-American.
 In 2016, Gowdy was ranked No. 11 in the 2016 PG USA Top 500 High School Prospects.